DARLING: Detection Augmented Reinforcement Learning with Non-Stationary Guarantees: Introduction

 \section{Introduction}

 Reinforcement Learning (RL) studies sequential decision making in unknown environments, typically modeled as Markov decision processes (MDPs), with the goal of maximizing cumulative reward \citep{sutton2018reinforcement}.
-Most RL algorithms assume a \emph{stationary} environment, where rewards and transition dynamics are fixed but unknown, implying a time-invariant optimal policy.
-In many real-world applications, however, this assumption is violated: environments evolve due to changing populations, markets, or physical conditions.
+Most RL algorithms assume a \emph{stationary} environment, where rewards and transition dynamics are fixed but unknown.
+In many real-world applications, however, this assumption is violated: environments evolve due to changing conditions.
 Such non-stationarity is central to applications including clinical treatment planning \cite{shortreed2011treatment}, real-time bidding \cite{cai2017realtimebidding}, inventory management \cite{agrawal2019inventory}, and traffic control \cite{chen2020trafficmanage}.
-In these settings, stationary guarantees no longer apply and performance can degrade significantly \citep{ortner2020whystationarybadinns}, motivating the development of reliable algorithms for \emph{non-stationary} (NS) RL.
+In such settings, stationary guarantees no longer apply and performance can degrade significantly \citep{ortner2020whystationarybadinns}, motivating the development of algorithms for \emph{non-stationary} (NS) RL.

-Non-stationarity is often divided into two regimes: \emph{drifting} non-stationarity, where the MDP evolves gradually, and \emph{abrupt} non-stationarity, where the environment changes at discrete times.
-The latter is captured by the \emph{piecewise stationary} (PS) model, in which the MDP remains stationary on contiguous segments separated by change-points.
-While drifting models have received substantial attention \cite{ortner2020variational_budget_restart_tabular_modelbased,cheung2020reinforce_sliding_window_tabular_modelbased,touati2021optwlsvi,zhou2022restartlsviucb,mao2022restartqucb,domingues2020kernel_sliding_window_discounted_modelbased}, the PS setting remains comparatively under-explored in RL \cite{gajane2018sliding_window_tabular_modelbased}.
-At the same time, recent results in the NS bandit literature indicate that algorithms designed for PS can be empirically robust even under drift and on experiments that deviate from strict piecewise stationarity, outperforming approaches explicitly tuned for drifting settings \cite{gerogiannis2025dal}.
+Non-stationarity is often divided into two regimes: \emph{drifting} changes, where the MDP evolves gradually, and \emph{abrupt} changes, where the environment shifts at discrete times.
+The latter is captured by the \emph{piecewise stationary} (PS) model, where the MDP remains stationary on the segments separated by change-points.
+While drifting models have received substantial attention \cite{ortner2020variational_budget_restart_tabular_modelbased,cheung2020reinforce_sliding_window_tabular_modelbased,touati2021optwlsvi,zhou2022restartlsviucb,mao2022restartqucb,domingues2020kernel_sliding_window_discounted_modelbased}, the PS setting remains under-explored in RL \cite{gajane2018sliding_window_tabular_modelbased}.
+Recent results in the NS bandit literature indicate that algorithms designed for PS can be empirically robust even under drift and on experiments that deviate from strict piecewise stationarity, outperforming approaches explicitly tuned for drifting settings \cite{gerogiannis2025dal}.
 This suggests that the PS model can yield effective methods beyond the nominal regime of validity.